 Mallikarjuna (God Shiva) and Bhramarambha are represented at the temple (Goddess Parvati).
 This is the only Shiva temple where visitors are permitted to touch the idols, which is prohibited in all other Shiva temples.

 The Mahakaleshwar Temple, located in Ujjain’s Mahakal forest, is said to have been built by Srikar, a five-year-old kid.
 The temple is located on the banks of the Kshipra River, and the Mahakaleshwar Jyotirlinga is one of the country’s seven Mukti sthals.

-The ‘Bhasm-Aarti,’ which is the first-morning ceremony in which the Shivling is showered in ashes gathered from a fresh cremation pyre, is the temple’s main attraction.
+The ‘Bhasm-Aarti,’ the first-morning ceremony in which the Shivling is showered in ashes gathered from a fresh cremation pyre, is the temple’s main attraction.

 Thousands of pilgrims visit this temple from all over the world, especially during the month of Sawan and on Nag Panchami.

 There are several legendary traditions surrounding the Mahakaleshwar Temple, but the most popular is that Lord Shiva emerged in Ujjain from the ground to defeat a demon named Dushana, whose tortures of the people and Brahmins of Ujjain had gone beyond all bounds.

 Lord Shiva adopted the shape of Jyotirlinga after destroying the demon, and he has been staying in this holy city, showering his heavenly blessings, ever since.

 Temple Timings: 3:00 AM to 11:00 PM

 Omkareshwar Temple and Mamleshwar Temple, Madhya Pradesh

 Omkareshwar, a renowned jyotirlinga perched on the Narmada River, literally translates to “Lord of the Om Sound.”
 The shrine is renowned for its mythological importance.
 There was a conflict between the Devas and the Danavas, according to legend.